 Reference: Chaos 25, 023116 (2015)

-Current work combines neuroimaging and clinical data in patients with Alzheimer’s disease and behavioural variant frontotemporal dementia to explore the extent to which these neurodegenerative syndromes may be related to the breakdown of the brain network.
-The research is supported by the WisTa Laboratories Ltd funded TAURx Research project.
+Current work combines neuroimaging and clinical data in patients with Alzheimer’s disease and behavioural variant frontotemporal dementia.
+In order to better measure individual differences in response to novel drugs for Alzheimer’s disease I investigate how these brain disorders relate to the breakdown of the brain as a network.
+The research is supported by the WisTa LAboratories Ltd futured TAURx Research project.

 BP5011(2017-2018): Radiation in Medical Imaging: Maths for Imaging